Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 <details>
 <summary>Webkit</summary>

-Webkit engine is developed by `Apple` and used in the `Safari` browser, as well as on all other `IOS` browsers, this includes `PlayStation` consoles from sony, and even with some `Amazon` kindles.
-Webkits `C++` API procides a set of classes to display web content in windows, implements browser features such as following links, manageing back-forward lists, history, and more.
+Webkit engine is developed by `Apple` and used in the `Safari` browser, as well as on all other `IOS` browsers, this includes `PlayStation` consoles from sony, and even with certain `Amazon` kindles.
+Webkits `C++` API provides a set of classes to display web content in windows, implements browser features such as following links, managing back-forward lists, history, and more.

 </details>